 Since assuming the Smith presidency in 2013, McCartney has led a strategic planning effort that is resulting in important new academic and cocurricular programs that expand opportunities for women.
-They include the Jill Ker Conway Innovation and Entrepreneurship Center; a Design Thinking laboratory; a comprehensive student leadership development program; innovation grants for students, faculty and staff to work on complex problems such as diversity and inclusion; and a network for alumnae C-suite leaders.
+They include the Jill Ker Conway Innovation and Entrepreneurship Center; the Wurtele Center for Leadership; a design thinking laboratory; innovation grants for students, faculty and staff to work on complex problems such as equity and inclusion; and a network for women C-suite leaders.
 She has launched important initiatives on college access and affordability and campus discourse.

-Under McCartney’s leadership Smith has engaged architectural designer Maya Lin to re-envision the historic Neilson Library in the context of its renowned Frederick Law Olmsted campus.
-The $100 million project is scheduled for completion in 2020.
+Under McCartney’s leadership Smith has engaged architectural designer Maya Lin to re-envision the historic Neilson Library in the context of Smith’s renowned Frederick Law Olmsted-designed campus.
+The $110 million project is scheduled for completion in late 2020.

 Previously McCartney was dean of the Harvard Graduate School of Education (HGSE)—only the fifth woman dean in Harvard’s history—a position she held from 2005 through 2013.
 A signature accomplishment of her tenure was the creation of a three-year doctorate in educational leadership developed in collaboration with the Harvard Business School and Harvard Kennedy School.
 She also developed a Ph.D. program in collaboration with Harvard’s Faculty of Arts and Sciences.
 Other accomplishments include dramatically increasing fellowship support for doctoral students, establishing the Center for the Developing Child and forging partnerships with local school districts.

 An authority on child development, McCartney has conducted research on childcare and early childhood experience, education policy and parenting.
 She has edited nine volumes and written more than 160 journal articles and book chapters.
 Much of her research has focused on a 20-year longitudinal study of 1,350 children and their parents on the effects of child care, funded by the National Institute of Child Health and Human Development, for which she served as one of 10 principal investigators.

-A thought leader on issues of gender, education and parenting, McCartney publishes essays and letters in The New York Times, The Wall Street Journal, Worth magazine, CNN.com, The Boston Globe and The Huffington Post.
+A thought leader on issues of gender, education and parenting, McCartney publishes essays and letters in The New York Times, The Wall Street Journal, Inside Higher Ed, Worth magazine, CNN.com, The Boston Globe and The Huffington Post.